LasseWolter/honours-project-21-22/Research/research_review.md

 - Which paper first used CNNs instead of other techniques for audio classification?
 - How much should I talk about the history of audio processing in general?
+  - include a few more general papers on AED(Audio Event Detection)
+  - however, focus on what's relevant for this project
 - If applause snippets are group actions, might that be a problem for our usecase?
 - what are delta and sigma features?
   - delta features are the derivates